Mankato Values Event

 Table of 4 $300

 Please contact Ray for a program salute order form recognizing one or all of these honorees or if your business would like to place an ad that will appear in the evening’s program.

 Please join us in thanking our sponsors for their generosity

 Mankato Eagles Aerie 269; Title Sponsor Bremer Bank; Reception Sponsor Maschka,Riedy, Ries & Frentz; Dinner Sponsor

 Minnesota River Insurance, Gislason & Hunter, Vetter Stone, and WoWZone; Premium Ad Sponsors

 ProGrowth Bank "On My Honor" Sporting Clays Classic

 The ProGrowth Bank On My Honor Sporting Clays Classic supports the Twin Valley Council and the programs and services provided to almost 100 units served by the council.
 Specifically, the programs at our three camps: Cuyuna, Norseland, and Cedar Point.

-Please join us on Thursday, May 7, 2020 at Caribou Gun Club to support Scouting and enjoy this 100 clay shoot!
+Please join us on the RESCHEDULE DATE OF THURSDAY, OCTOBER 1, 2020 at Caribou Gun Club to support Scouting and enjoy this 100 clay shoot!

 Any questions or to register a team call Ray Brauer